MarcoMuellner/domaindrivenjs/DESIGN_DOC.md

 ### 6.1 Error Handling

-domainify provides rich error types that include context about the validation or business rule failure.
+domaindrivenjs provides rich error types that include context about the validation or business rule failure.

 ```javascript
 try {